flintoftid/aegmesher/ReadMe.txt

 Developers

-Dr_Ian_Flintoft : ian.flintoft@york.ac.uk
+Dr_Ian_Flintoft, ian.flintoft@york.ac.uk
-Mr Michael Berens : michael-berens1@web.de
+Mr Michael Berens, michael-berens1@web.de Dr_John_Dawson, john.dawson@york.ac.uk
-Dr_John_Dawson : john.dawson@york.ac.uk

 Contacts

-Dr_Ian_Flintoft : ian.flintoft@york.ac.uk
+Dr_Ian_Flintoft, ian.flintoft@york.ac.uk
-Dr_John_Dawson : john.dawson@york.ac.uk
+Dr_John_Dawson, john.dawson@york.ac.uk

 Credits

-The mesher originated as the project of ERASMUS student Mr Michael Berens from the Leibnitz_Universität_Hannover during his internship at the University_of York under the supervision of Dr John Dawson during 2013.
+The mesher originated as the project of Erasmus_Programme student Mr Michael Berens from the Leibnitz_Universität_Hannover during his internship at the University_of_York in 2013, under the supervision of Dr John Dawson and Prof Heyno Garbe.
 The mesh formats are largely based on the AMELET-HDF specification.
 Many thanks to the Gmsh developers for creating an excellent Open_Source mesh generator.